 Why learn Tachelhit?
 Why learn any Berber language?

-Arabic certainly has the better claim to one’s time and energies spent learning a language.
+Arabic may have the better claim to the time and energy involved in learning a language.
 No matter which Arabic dialect you learn, you get a grasp of one of the most important and widely understood non-Indo-European languages in the world.
 In terms of literature, media, and global recognition, there’s no comparison between Arabic and the humble Berber language continuum.
 But as someone mainly interested in North Africa, I chose Berber over Moroccan Arabic (Darija) for the following reasons:

 - I speak French, which is a great lingua franca throughout all of North Africa; so I don’t really need Arabic

 - Berbers themselves tend to use their Berber language at home, and Darija or French in affairs of business, travel, or education.
 Most of my interactions with Berbers take place in their homes and villages.
 Therefore it makes sense to learn the language most appropriate to that context.

 - I like to tread lightly when I travel.
 Maybe this is a stretch, but I believe that when we think about ‘sustainable tourism’ we should think about language.
 While the Berber languages are strong today, they face an uncertain future.
 With every tourist who passes through a Berber community expecting to be understood in French or Arabic, that sends a message — however small — to the children of that community, reinforcing the idea that Arabic and French are the languages of power and of success.
 It’s one more small blow to the Berber languages which have taken on the character of quaintness, backwardness, and femininity (it has fallen upon women to remain in the villages to uphold traditional ways of life while men leave for the Arabic-speaking cities for jobs and education).
 Greet villagers in the Atlas Mountains with some knowledge of Berber and you’re paying a complement to their identity and sovereignty.